10 Software Testing Best Practices You Should Not Overlook

 Software testing is one of the most important things you can do before release.
-Not only does it help you identify and fix bugs early, but also improves the user experience and makes your software compatible with more devices.
-More importantly, early, frequent testing helps streamline the development cycle, as it allows developers to focus all their attention on parts of the software that are guaranteed to work.
-Thus, saving time, money, and stress for the client receiving the product.
+Not only does it help you identify and fix bugs early, but it also improves the user experience and makes your software compatible with more devices.
+More importantly, early, frequent testing helps streamline the software development process, as it allows developers to focus all their attention on parts of the software that are guaranteed to work.
+Thus saving time and money and reducing stress for the client receiving the product.

 Of course, software development is a complex beast, and testing is no exception.
-So, it makes sense to adopt the best practices for software testing so that the final product works as intended and provides the best possible user experience.
-Here are eight useful tips to help you achieve those outcomes.
+So, it makes sense to adopt software testing best practices so that the final product works as intended and provides the best possible user experience.
+Here are ten useful tips to help you achieve those outcomes.

 Careful planning is vital to a successful testing process.
 Every aspect of the testing process should be planned to avoid bottlenecks and guesswork.
 Doing so involves creating documentation that is clear, concise, and easy to read – regardless of one’s technical proficiency.